«prev next»

 const uncurry = <A, B, C> (f:(a:A) => (b:B) => C) => (a:A, b:B ) => f(a)(b)

-There is a lot to say about these two functions, starting from the fact that its existence gives rise to an interesting relationship between the concept of a product and the concept of a morphism in category theory, called the adjunction.
+There is a lot to say about these two functions, starting from the fact that its existence gives rise to an interesting relationship between the concept of a product and the concept of a morphism in category theory, called an adjunction.
 But we will cover this later.
-For now we are interested in the fact the two function representations are isomorphic, formally $A\times B\to C\cong A\to B \to C$.
+For now, we are interested in the fact the two function representations are isomorphic, formally $A\times B\to C\cong A\to B \to C$.

 By the way, this isomorphism can be represented in terms of programming as well.
 It is equivalent to the statement that the following function always returns true for any arguments,